source-bob/HS/readmeEn.md

 - a — developer, project executor.

 **📍 Institution:**

 Metropolia University of Applied Sciences

 **🧭 Course:**

-Vaatimusmäärittely — Wellbeing and Health Technology
+Hyte-2025

-Instructors: Matti P., Mikael S., Päivi H., Sakari L., Ulla S.
+**Instructors:** Matti P., Mikael S., Päivi H., Sakari L., Ulla S.

 ### 8.3 Sources and Scientific Basis
 The development of the application was based on a preliminary literature review (taustakartoitus) and defined functional requirements (vaatimusmäärittely).
 Key ideas and conclusions: